burkey.co est. a long time ago

 • destroy: Optional deallocation function for member data.
 Use NULL if data is stack allocated

 • match: Comparison function between data inside two nodes.
-This is not used by List itself, but is used in structures built on top of List
+Used by ll_find() and by structures built on top of List such as Set

 • head: Pointer to the ListNode at the head of the list